I have been a yoga teacher and physiotherapist for over 15 years. A personalised yoga practice encourages the body to heal optimally.

 Creating a bridge between physiotherapy and yoga felt like a journey I was undertaking very much on my own 15 years ago.
 Yoga was perceived as alternative and I had to search for answers to the conflicts between contemporary physiotherapy, yoga and more accepted methods at the time such as Pilates.
 The rise of yoga, the evolution of alternate physical therapies, neuroscience and research proving the mind- body relationship, in recent times, has opened people’s minds to yoga.

 My yoga teaching began at 21, when I got classes running at the hospital for staff.
 My formal training began in Sydney, in 2004, with a three-year intensive apprenticeship with physiotherapists and yoga teachers Simon Borg Olivier and Bianca Machliss of Yoga Synergy.
 After teaching full time at Yoga Synergy, I moved to the Northern Beaches and did my Diploma of Yoga Teaching with Michael De Manincor at the Yoga Institute of Australia.
 I began teaching Anatomy and Physiology to yoga teacher trainees in 2006.

 For a number of years this involved delivery of Leslie Kaminoff’ s Yoga Anatomy at the Yoga Institute of Australia.

-I provide Yoga Anatomy and Physiology for Yoga Teachers at many Sydney yoga schools within their teacher training programs, including the Yoga Village, Yoga and Health Collective and Life Source Yoga .
+I provide Yoga Anatomy and Physiology for Yoga Teachers at many Sydney yoga schools within their teacher training programs, including Woke Yoga, Balance Yoga and Life Source Yoga .